Power News We love to talk!

 The department has requested consumers who fear they have received inflated bills to check their bills if the ‘Reading Remark’ printed is ‘OK’.
 If the bill bears the remarks door locked, not readable or faulty, then that means there is a problem with the meter and they should get it checked by the subdivision office or file a complaint on 1912.

-- Heat wave pushes up electricity prices in spot market Read more
+- Getting electricity in Capital easier Read more

 - Himachal offering land at Re 1/sq.m for renewable projects: CM Read more

 - No respite for Mumbai residents as power outage continued on day 3 Read more